-Effects of the COVID-19 Pandemic
+Effects of COVID-19

-The current outbreak of COVID-19 has globally resulted in the loss of life, business closures, restrictions on travel, and widespread cancellation of social gatherings.
+COVID-19 has globally resulted in the loss of life, business closures, restrictions on travel and widespread cancellation of social gatherings.
 The initial spread of COVID-19 in Asia caused some business disruption resulting in reduced net revenue in December 2019.
-There continues to be considerable uncertainty around the duration of the pandemic and its resultant economic effects.
-Therefore, we expect this matter to negatively impact our operating results for the foreseeable future.
+Even though the COVID-19 pandemic has ended, there continues to be considerable uncertainty around any future COVID-19 outbreak and its resultant economic effects.
+Therefore, we expect this matter to negatively impact our operating results for the foreseeable future if there is any future COVID-19 outbreak.

-The extent to which the COVID-19 pandemic impacts our business will depend on future developments, which are highly uncertain and cannot be predicted at this time, including:
+The extent to which any future COVID-19 outbreak impacts our business will depend on future developments, which are highly uncertain and cannot be predicted at this time, including:

-- · new information which may emerge concerning the severity of the disease; - · the duration and spread of the outbreak; - the severity of travel restrictions imposed by geographic areas in which we operate, mandatory or voluntary business closures; - · regulatory actions taken in response to the pandemic, which may impact merchant operations, consumer and merchant pricing, and our product offerings; - · other business disruptions that affect our workforce; - · the impact on capital and financial markets; and - actions taken throughout the world, including in markets in which we operate, to contain the COVID-19 outbreak or treat its impact.
+- · new information which may emerge concerning the severity of the disease; - the duration and spread of the outbreak; - the severity of travel restrictions imposed by geographic areas in which we operate, mandatory or voluntary business closures; - regulatory actions taken in response to the pandemic, which may impact merchant operations, consumer and merchant pricing and our product offerings; - · other business disruptions that affect our workforce; - · the impact on capital and financial markets; and - actions taken throughout the world, including in markets in which we operate, to contain any future COVID-19 outbreak or treat its impact.

-In addition, the current outbreak of COVID-19 has resulted in a widespread global health crisis and adversely affected global economies and financial markets, and similar public health threats could do so in the future.
+In addition, COVID-19 has adversely affected global economies and financial markets, and similar public health threats could do so in the future.

 Substantially all our revenues were concentrated in Taiwan pending expansion into other international markets.
-Consequently, our results of operations will likely be adversely, and may be materially affected, to the extent that the COVID-19 pandemic or any epidemic harms Taiwan's economy and society and the global economy in general.
-Any potential impact to our results will depend on, to a large extent, future developments and new information that may emerge regarding the duration and severity of the COVID-19 pandemic and the actions taken by government authorities and other entities to contain the COVID-19 pandemic or treat its impact, almost all of which are beyond our control.
-If the disruptions posed by the COVID-19 pandemic or other matters of global concern continue for an extensive period of time, the operations of our business may be materially adversely affected.
+Consequently, our results of operations will likely be adversely, and may be materially affected, to the extent that any future COVID-19 outbreak or any epidemic harms Taiwan's economy and society and the global economy in general.
+Any potential impact to our results will depend on, to a large extent, future developments and new information that may emerge regarding the duration and severity of any future COVID-19 outbreak and the actions taken by government authorities and other entities to contain any future COVID-19 outbreak or treat its impact, almost all of which are beyond our control.
+If the disruptions posed by any future COVID-19 outbreak or other matters of global concern continue for an extensive period of time, the operations of our business may be materially adversely affected.

-To the extent the COVID-19 pandemic or a similar public health threat has an impact on our business, it is likely to also have the effect of heightening many of the other risks described in the "Risk Factors" section of Part I Item 1A.
+To the extent any future COVID-19 outbreak or a similar public health threat has an impact on our business, it is likely to also have the effect of heightening many of the other risks described in the "Risk Factors" section of Part I Item 1A.